Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Configuring 802.1x Network Access with Google Workspace

-Network visibility is one of the key factors that have a direct impact on your network security, especially with wireless networks.
+Network visibility is one of the key factors that has a direct impact on your network security, especially with wireless networks.
 The greater the visibility, the more control you have over your network.
 Certificate-based authentication with a public key infrastructure (PKI) helps improve network visibility to a great degree.
 Digital certificates contain unique information about the client or the device that cannot be replicated or stolen and are signed by a reputed Certificate Authority, thus validating the client’s identity.

 Effectively identifying user or device identity can help in segmenting the network users more efficiently, which ultimately leads to a well-structured and secure network.
 Combining certificate authentication with SAML(Security Assertion Markup Language) in Google Workspace will seamlessly segment users as they automatically enroll for network access.